jiminliang/jiminliang.github.io/content/post/23-12-18-manage-publications/index.md

 This will generate separate subfolds for each publication in \content\publication, each includes a cite.bib and an index.md.

-(4) In the codespace, sync the changes.
+(4) In the github codespace, sync the changes.